connectrpc/connect-go/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an new feature or improvement
+about: Suggest a new feature or improvement
 title: ''
 labels: enhancement
 assignees: ''